Ohio elections chief certifies 2020 general election results - WHIZ News

 “Abraham Lincoln said the election belongs to the people.
 It was true then, and it’s just as true now,” he said.

+LaRose stressed that point in a subsequent interview with The Associated Press.

+“I’m patient enough to allow the president to present his evidence in a court of law and for the courts to hear that, but if there isn’t evidence to back up these claims that he’s making, then that’s a big problem,” he said.
+“And really it’s a disservice to the voters and to the many thousands of election officials that just ran a very challenging election.”

-Democratic President-elect Joe Biden fell short of Trump in the state by about 8 percentage points, giving Trump a slightly smaller margin of victory in the state than he won four years ago.
+Democratic President-elect Joe Biden fell short of Trump in the state by 8.03 percentage points, giving Trump a slightly smaller margin of victory in the state than the 8.13 percentage points of four years ago.

 After originally writing Ohio off, the former vice president made an 11th-hour campaign push into the state that Democrats have conceded was too little, too late.